NativeScript/docs-v7/getting-started.md

 </Page>
 ```

 Take note of a few things here.
-The first is that this uses two of [NativeScript's layout mechanisms](/layouts): `GridLayout` and `StackLayout`.
+The first is that this uses two of [NativeScript's layout mechanisms](./layouts.md): `GridLayout` and `StackLayout`.
 The `GridLayout` provides an elegant way to divide an area of the screen into rows and columns.
-In this case you divide the screen into two rows: a `StackLayout` on top and a `ListView` on the bottom.
+In this case you divide the screen into two rows: a `StackLayout` at the top and a `ListView` at the bottom.

 The `StackLayout` is simpler, as it does as its name implies—stack things, either horizontally or vertically.
 In this example you override the default orientation, vertical, to display a `TextField` and a `Button` next to each other.